giftyemefatechhub/sustainableproject/round/2023/weekly-log.md

 Week 08 - Part 3 Clean code
 ---------------------

-Lets review the concept of good and clean code.
+Let's review the concept of good and clean code.

 **Teacher activities**